Nexmo/nexmo-developer/_documentation/en/application/overview.md

 Parameter | Description
 ----|----
-`connection_timeout` | If Vonage can't connect to the webhook URL, a timeout will occur and Vonage then stops trying to connect to the webhook endpoint.
+`connection_timeout` | If Vonage can't connect to the webhook URL, a timeout will occur.
+Vonage then makes one additional attempt to connect to the webhook endpoint.
 `socket_timeout` | If a response from the webhook URL can't be read, then a timeout will occur.
+Vonage then makes one additional attempt to read the webhook endpoint.

 When creating or updating an application these can be set directly, or updated as required, for example: